-There are different theories about the true origin of Fado.
-Some say that Fado evolved from the black slaves singing inside the boats that would transport them to Brazil and was introduced in Portugal during the reign of D. João VI, when he has returned from Brazil in 1831.
+There are different theories about the origin of Fado.
+Some say that Fado evolved from the black slaves singing inside the boats that transported them from Africa to Brazil and that it was introduced in Portugal during the reign of D. João VI, when he returned from Brazil, in 1831.

-Some would say that the real tradition of Fado remains in Lisbon, but in the last three decades we could assist at a strengthening of Fado in Porto, with the opening of houses where you will find a perfect combination of traditional dishes with the favorite music of the Portuguese people.
+ome would say that the real tradition of Fado remains in Lisbon, but in the last three decades we could assist at a strengthening of Fado in Porto, with the opening of houses where you will find a perfect combination of traditional dishes with the favourite music of the Portuguese people.

 Singers like Beatriz da Conceição, Fernando Maurício, Gisela João, Joana Amendoeira, José Fontes Rocha, Lenita Gentil, Maria da Fé, Tony de Matos and the poet Pedro Homem de Mello show that Fado can also be born in Porto.

 Where can I listen to fado in Porto?

 If you are staying in the city for a few days, you can’t miss the opportunity to attend a show of Fado in Porto.